-- 1. Students must complete 30 credits from the following: - All of the following courses (minimum of 15 credits): CLS 810 Historiography and Social Science Methods in

-Chicano/Latino Studies 3 11 Literary and Cultural Theory in Chicano/Latino Studies 3 33E Readings in Chicano/Latino Studies 1 to 4 94 Fieldwork in Chicano/Latino Studies 1 to 4 96 Seminar in Chicano/Latino Studies 3 11 Literary and Cultural Theory in Chicano/Latino
+CREDITS Students must complete 30 credits from the following: a.
+All of the following courses (minimum of 15 credits): CLS 810 Historiography and Social Science Methods in Chicano/Latino Studies 3 CLS 811 Literary and Cultural Theory in Chicano/Latino Studies 3 CLS 893E Readings in Chicano/Latino Studies 1 to 4 CLS 894 Fieldwork in Chicano/Latino Studies 1 to 4 CLS 896 Seminar in Chicano/Latino Studies 3 b.
+A minimum of 3 credits in research methods in an area of spec cialization. c.
+Complete 2 credits of electives from the following: America anthropology education English history of art history music

-- b.
-A minimum of 3 credits in research methods in an area of specialization. - c.
-Complete 2 credits of electives from the following: American studies, anthropology, education, English, history of art, history, music, philosophy, political science, psychology, resource development, social work, sociology, and Spanish.
+- anthropology, education, English, history of art, history, music, philosophy, political science, psychology, resource development, social work, sociology, and Spanish.
 The course work must be selected from an approved course list in consultation with the student's guidance committee. - Complete Spanish, Nahuatl, or another Amerindian language to fulfill the language requirement.
 Demonstrate advanced reading proficiency by passing oral and written examinations. - Pass two comprehensive written examinations as arranged by the guidance committee, one in Chicano/Latino Studies and one in the student's area of specialization. - 4.
 Complete 24 credits of CLS 999 Doctoral Dissertation Research. - Submit the dissertation proposal to the guidance committee and successfully pass the oral examination in defense of the dissertation.